zhenging/hist207b/notes/hist207b/16_the_era_of_reconstruction_1865_1877.md

 + J: They never left and still have their rights.
 There is no such thing as Reconstruction.

 **B**.
 J's views on Race
-+ Study carefully #3 on the Reconstruction Evidence Sheet.Be able to characterize J's views on Race and explain how his views on race shaped his program of reconstruction.
+Study carefully #3 on the Reconstruction Evidence Sheet.Be able to characterize J's views on Race and explain how his views on race shaped his program of reconstruction.
-+ Study carefully #4 on the Reconstruction Evidence Sheet.
+Study carefully #4 on the Reconstruction Evidence Sheet.
 Know what Bowen says about J's views on race.
 + splcenter.org
 + Racists (J commited to white surpremacy)
 + Group People
 + Brand blacks as inferior
 + J's brand of racisim: All blakcks are inferior, innate, inborn, permanent.

-#### Congress' Program (Congress's terms of reunion)
+#### 3. Failure of J's Program
-Seats were still empty.
-**A**.
-Joint committee on Reconstruction
-+ Poluated by RRs
-+ Run Congress' Program

-**B**.
-1866 Laws (14th Amendment) (P. 588)
-+ Civil Rights Act: All blacks are citizens.
-Everybody has equal protection under law.
-+ Put in 14th Amendment
-+ Money for Freed men's Bureau.
-They were building schools for freed slaves' kids.
-+ J's response?
-Veto why?
-Race hatred, states' rights.
-(States Rights Trace)
-+ Congress' response to veto?
-Override veto: need 2/3 in house + 2/3 in the Senate.
-+ Did republicans have that many votes?
-Yes/
-  + Veto not working
-  + J turns to obstruction. (did not implement laws that were passed).
-  + Congress responded by impeaching and removing
-+ Why did they come up 1 vote short in trial?
+- During last half of 1865
+- Under J's terms of reunion: south elected and sent new members to congress to fill empty seats.
+- White southerns' view of J's terms?
+"Amazingly lenient".
+It was too good to be true.
+South rushed to seal with J and get their seats back.
+- _What happend?_ J called on congress to seat new south members.
+- _What happend next?_ Turning point in story.
+  Evidence Sheet #5: Tindal P.588
+- _Why outrage?_ Text Study Guide -> Who did south elect? -> Alexander H. Stephens (VP of Confederate)
+- Final Point: J came so close to tilling seats.

+**J failed Reconstruction.**

+#### 4. Evaluating J's leadership
++ J had historical opportunity to advance racial justice.
++ Kept nation on course of race hatred.
+(No significant until 1950's, about 100 years)
++ J's legacy: A century of crushing racial opppression and terrorism.
++ Really awful president.
+(Ranking of J's presidency: 42/43)

 #### 5. Radical Republicans (RRs)
 - Subset of republican party